apsun/AniConvert/README.md

 solve that problem, while also providing extra automation such as language priority for your audio and subtitle tracks.

-### Why am I still prompted to select a track after setting my language preferences?
+### Why am I being asked to select a track, even though there is only one option?

-This may occur if the track's language code is undefined.
-As a workaround, add `und` to your language list.
-For example, `-s eng` becomes `-s eng,und`.
+This occurs when the track's language does not match any of the items in the preferred languages list.
+If the track's language is undefined (`und`), you can bypass the prompt by specifying the `-u` option.

 ### Why are my subtitles burned into the video?